 I modified the recommended reading list to include The Pragmatic Programmer: From Journeyman to Master.
-By way of celebration, I also created a vanilla HTML version of the quick reference card included with the book.
-If you haven't read the book, the reference card will give you a great idea of the gems covered inside.
+If you haven't read the book, it includes a handy reference card that will give you a great idea of the gems covered inside.
 And if you have, well, it never hurts to review a carefully considered checklist, provided you're willing to question the list.

 The Pragmatic Programmer Quick Reference Guide

 This page summarizes the tips and checklists found in The Pragmatic Programmer.

 For more information about The Pragmatic Programmers LLC, source code for the examples, up-to-date pointers to Web resources, and an online bibiography, visit us at www.pragmaticprogrammer.com

 Why spend your life developing software unless you care about doing it well?

 Turn off the autopilot and take control.
 Constantly critique and appraise your work.